* Bankruptcy protection granted until April 5

 * Letter on corporate site terminates all workers

 * Aveos workers throw stones, eggs at Air Canada staff

 * Air Canada must have service centers across Canada

 By Leila Lemghalef and Allison Martell

-MONTREAL/TORONTO, March 20 (Reuters) - The company that services planes for Canada’s biggest airline laid off all its staff on Tuesday in a new headache for an airline already heading to binding arbitration on two labor disputes.
+MONTREAL/TORONTO, March 20 (Reuters) - The company that services planes for Canada’s biggest airline ceased Canadian operations and fired its workers on Tuesday, in a new headache for an airline already facing arbitration on two labor disputes.

 “We regret to advise you that effective immediately your employment with Aveos Fleet Performance Inc. is terminated.
 You are no longer required to report to the workplace,” it said.

 In a separate release, Aveos said it had ceased Canadian operations and was liquidating its assets.

 Aveos was once the in-house maintenance division at Air Canada, and many of its 2,600 employees in Canada previously worked for the airline, some of them very recently.

 It obtained bankruptcy protection on Monday, laid off workers in its airframe division and blamed Air Canada, its principal customer, for a liquidity crisis.